loteoo/ks/README.md

 You can change this permanently by exporting a `KS_DEFAULT_KEYCHAIN` environment variable in your shell profile.
 Ex: `export KS_DEFAULT_KEYCHAIN="AlternateKeychain"`

-If you have multiple keychains, you can pick them on a per-command basis by using the `-k` argument right after the ks command.
+You can also work with multiple keychains with ks.
+You can pick them on a per-command basis by using the `-k` argument right after the ks command.

 This allows you to pick from which keychain you want to run the ks commands on.